People of Glastonbury

 Who We Are

-Its purpose is to:
+Our purpose is to:

-• Represent the community on local issues
+• Work together on local issues

 • Encourage informed discussion on matters affecting Glastonbury